Jesus continues to answer the disciples' questions and predicts what will happen at the end of time when he will come again in power and glory.

 ‘The sun will be darkened, the moon will not give its light, the stars will fall from the sky and heavenly bodies will be shaken’ (verse 29).Matthew 24:29, NIV

 We will have to engage with Jesus Christ at the moment that he returns to the earth.
 That's why we need to be aware here that humanity will be divided.
 All the peoples of the earth will mourn when they see the Son of Man coming on the clouds of heaven with power and great glory.
-That mourning, that regret, that fear, that fearful anticipation of judgement will come upon people.
-That will be a terrifying reality because the God that they've been running away from is now appearing in their lives unmistakably, and with power, and is going to hold them to account for their lives.
-That will bring mourning, grief to humanity but for the elect, believers in Jesus Christ, there will be an opposite response - there will be joy and anticipation.
+That mourning, regret, fear, and fearful anticipation of judgement will come upon people.
+That will be a terrifying reality because the God that they've been running away from is now appearing in their lives unmistakably with power, and is going to hold them to account for their lives.
+That will bring mourning and grief to humanity but for the elect, believers in Jesus Christ, there will be an opposite response - there will be joy and anticipation.
 The angels will go and gather the believers from all corners of the earth.

 ‘Where there is a carcass, there the vultures will gather’.
 That's an interesting statement, isn't it?
 Whenever you see vultures, you know there is a carcass.
 Basically, the point of this metaphor is to say that one thing follows another with certainty.
 The tribulation will be followed by the Second Coming in the same way that the death of animals is followed by the coming of vultures.
 One thing follows the other with certainty.
 Difficulties and tribulations that Christians may experience do not mean that God has abandoned them.
 Jesus is coming to rescue his Church, to appear publicly to humanity.